Last update - May 16th 2014

-Using the list below for the 15 different coffee nutrition entries in our Vitamin B6 database, the highest amount of Vitamin B6 is in Coffee, instant, with sugar, mocha-flavor, powder which contains 0.055 mg of Vitamin B6 per 100g.
-The lowest amount of Vitamin B6 is in Coffee, instant, with chicory, prepared with water which in 100g contains 0 mg of Vitamin B6.
+Using the list below for the 15 different coffee nutrition entries in our database, the highest amount of Vitamin B6 is found in Coffee, instant, with sugar, mocha-flavor, powder which contains 0.055 mg of Vitamin B6 per 100g.
+The lowest amount of Vitamin B6 is in Coffee, dry, powder, with whitener, reduced calorie which in 100g contains 0 mg of Vitamin B6.

-The median value of Vitamin B6 is in Coffee, brewed, espresso, restaurant-prepared, decaffeinated which in 100g contains 0.002 mg of Vitamin B6.
-The average amount of Vitamin B6 in 100g of coffee, based on the list below is 0.01 mg of Vitamin B6.
+The median value of Vitamin B6 is found in Coffee, brewed, espresso, restaurant-prepared which in 100g contains 0.002 mg of Vitamin B6.
+The average amount of Vitamin B6 contained in 100g of coffee, based on the list below is 0.01 mg of Vitamin B6.

 From the Vitamin B6 content in coffee list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin B6.
 Each coffee item can be scaled by different amounts to adjust the amounts of Vitamin B6 so that it is not just, for example, the values in 100g of Coffee, instant, with sugar, mocha-flavor, powder.
 The item can be scaled by quantites in g, oz or typical serving sizes.